-The benefits of Location Data
+The Benefits of Location Data

 Location data offers unprecedented accuracy when it comes to targeting potential voters.

-Instead of relying on broad demographics like age, gender, and ethnicity, campaigns can now hone in on smaller subsets of people based on their actual locations and behaviors—such as where they go after work or which stores they frequent most often.
+Instead of relying on broad demographics like age, gender, and ethnicity, campaigns can hone in on smaller subsets of people based on their locations and behaviors—such as where they go after work or which stores they frequent most often.

 This allows them to craft targeted messaging that appeals directly to individual voters’ needs and interests to increase the chances that their message will resonate with them.

 Location data is becoming increasingly important for political campaigns, not just for targeting potential voters with personalized messages.